OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/first_mdao.rst

 Notice the call to :code:`prob.set_solver_print()`, which sets the solver output to level 0.
 This is the semi-quiet setting where you only get notified if the solver failed to converge.
-There are lots of ways to :ref:`configure the solver print <solver-options>` output in your model to suite your needs.
+There are lots of ways to :ref:`configure the solver print <solver-options>` output in your model to suit your needs.

 Approximate the total derivatives with finite difference